Charter

 - ILGA Charter

-- ILGA Code of Conduct
+- ILGA Code of Ethics and Conduct

 - ILGA Public Interest Disclosures Policy